Phantom of Death

-Phantom of Death (Un delitto poco comune) is a 1988 Italian giallo film directed by Ruggero Deodato.
-It starred Michael York, Donald Pleasence and Edwige Fenech.
+Phantom of Death (Un delitto poco comune; also released as Off Balance) is a 1988 Italian giallo film directed by Ruggero Deodato and starring Michael York, Edwige Fenech and Donald Pleasence.
+The film is about a pianist (York) suffering from a genetic condition that causes rapid aging, which drives him mad and leads to a killing spree.

 Plot

+On the same day that 35-year-old concert pianist Robert Dominici achieves great success with his performance, a doctor is brutally murdered.
+Shortly thereafter, his young girlfriend, Susanna, is also murdered alongside her lover Davide.
+Police Inspector Datti receives a phone call from the killer, who threatens his daughter.

-Robert Dominici is a pianist who suffers from a genetic condition that causes him to physically age at a rapid pace and also to go mad.
-Distraught by his condition, Dominici goes on a killing spree.
-Inspector Datti sets off to catch him.
-Meanwhile, Dominici targets the Inspector's daughter, Gloria.
+Dominici, distraught over Susanna's violent death, has a fling with a woman named Hélène, which results in her becoming pregnant.
+After visiting his mother in Venice, he attacks a man who mocked his appearance.
+It emerges that Dominici suffers from incurable progeria, a genetic condition that causes him to physically age at a rapid pace.
+He is in fact the killer, driven to madness and rage by his illness, which causes sudden physical and mental changes.

+Dominici subsequently kills a prostitute and a police officer, all the while taunting Datti over the phone.
+His rapid aging helps cover his tracks, as his continuously-changing appearance makes him hard to pin down.
+Dominici tries to kill Hélène, not wanting his child to carry his illness.
+However, he succumbs to his condition before he can, dying in front of her.

 Production

 Phantom of Death had a script developed in the early 1980s by Gianfranco Clerici and Vincenzo Mannino which later became the basis for the script for Lucio Fulci's The New York Ripper (1982).
 According to Clerici, the two were offended by how their script was changed and continued to edit it before giving it to director Ruggero Deodato.
 Parts of the story that were used in The New York Ripper remain in the film, such as the killer who disguises their voice and taunts the police.

 Deodato has stated that "I did Phantom of Death because it was based on a true element – the idea of growing old [...]
 And I got to work with Michael York and Donald Pleasence."
 On the film as a whole, he commented that "some parts look like an 'A' production.
 But it seemed too long in the final part."
-He added that Edwige Fenech was miscast, and was only included because the producer wanted her in the film.
+He added that Edwige Fenech was miscast (his first choice was Kelly LeBrock), and was only included because the producer wanted her in the film.

 Release

+The film was released in 1988.
+According to film critic and historian Roberto Curti, the film has "passable box-office" results.